mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 JCB organizes the edit form fields into numbered **tabs**.
 Each tab corresponds to a logical grouping of form elements.

-* The **15th tab** is reserved for system-related fields (the default placement for “Created By,” “Modified By,” etc.).
+* The **15th tab** is reserved for system-related fields (the default placement for "Created By," "Modified By," etc.).
 * You can reassign the tab number to display these fields elsewhere.

 ### Example